boblsturm/aimusic2020/programme.md

 Brendan O'Connor, Simon Dixon and George Fazekas.
 An Exploratory Study on Perceptual Spaces of the Singing Voice

-Théis Bazin, Gaëtan Hadjeres and Philippe Esling.
+Théis Bazin, Gaëtan Hadjeres, Philippe Esling and Mikhail Malt.
 Spectrogram Inpainting for Interactive Generation of Instrument Sounds

 WIP Manos Plitsis, Kosmas Kritsis, Maximos Kaliakatsos-Papakostas, Aggelos Pikrakis and Vassilis Katsouros.
 Towards a Classification and Evaluation of Symbolic Music Encodings for RNN Music Generation